gregmcinnes/Hubble2D6/README.md

 This will generate a file with a .seq extension that can be used to predict function

 ### Functional prediction

-Once you have the seq file predictions can be made for star allele function.
-Samples and their functional predictions will be written to file specified with `-o`.
+SNVs and common INDELs only can be mapped from VCF.
+Generate star allele predictions using the following command:

 ```
-python bin/predict.py -f INPUT.seq -o OUT_FILE
+python bin/hubble.py -s data/sample.vcf
 ```

+If you require INDELs that have not been precomputed, after preparing the seq file as described above use this function to predict the haplotype function.

 Example:
 ```
-python bin/predict.py -f data/test.seq -o test_predictions.txt
+python bin/hubble.py -s data/test.seq
 ```